 Obviously, not all consulting gigs can be so quick.
 But Cairns’ company seems to be trying to locate those that are.
 Under “agile solicitation support,” the firm offers to have “our team of technical and acquisition experts thoroughly review and recommend improvements to your solicitation package.”
 Under “code quality assessment,” Cairns and his colleagues write, “We’re experts at rapidly evaluating the quality of any codebase (large, small, legacy, modern), measuring technical debt, and recommending improvement actions.

 When I saw the announcement, my thoughts immediately turned back to Musk and SpaceX.
 Government IT contractors surely have a tendency to favor complex and costly enterprise software solutions rather than the cheaper, more standardized approaches favored by commercial consumer market providers.
-Similarly, these contractors, facing a less-competitive landscape, may be likely to provide drawn-out consulting advice from a bevy of staff rather than find ways to provide such services with much lower level of effort.
+Similarly, these contractors, facing a less-competitive landscape, may be likely to provide drawn-out consulting advice from a bevy of staff rather than find ways to provide such services with

 In such a world, the service Cairns’ company plans to provide can be disruptive, just like SpaceX.
 Not every service it offers fits into this category; the short training programs seem mostly to provide marginal benefit, given that short training is already widely available.
 But some of other areas have the potential, I think, to save the government lots of money.